Visual marketing: History

 The roots of this principle lie in Vilém Flusser's “Into the universe of technical images” (originally published as Ins Universum der technischen Bilder), where he claims: “ ... all ethics, all ontology, all epistemology will be excluded from the pictures, and it will become meaningless to ask whether something good or bad, real or artificial, true or false, or even what it means.
 The only remaining question is what I can experience...”.
 This is how the author introduced the concept of the expressive emotion at the origin of visual and verbal sub-alphabets, which belong to each individual at the moment they become part of an interest group.

 Visual marketing has taken these concepts onboard and to communicate a product to a group it decodes their emotional and individual languages, because we now know that everyone lives“... a double life, where each person is the representation of themselves, becoming inseparable from the physical person, as objects are from their image...”

 Visual Marketing consultants plan around this, moving from the design of the object to its visual display, and in so doing creating the mythology around it.
 Theories on visual marketing have been developed by author and professor in Consumer Science, Michel Wedel.

 Infographics

-It is one of the most popular visual content format and we must use this visual marketing format.
-Not only do infographics communicate a ton of information in a visually appealing and easy-to-understand manner, but they are also one of the most shared pieces of visual content.
+Infographics are one of the most popular visual content formats.
+Infographics are typically used communicate information in a visually appealing and easy-to-understand manner, and are one of the most shared pieces of visual content online.

 Memes and Branded Quotes

-Another must-have visual content type is the meme and/or branded quote.
-Currently this visual format are the most shareable content type over social media platforms.
-In this case, we used big, bold text in combination with an impactful image to attract viewers' attention as they scroll down their feeds.
+Another common visual content type is the meme and/or branded quote.
+Currently this visual format is the most shareable content type over social media platforms.

 Video

-Videos are the best visual marketing format on the web today.
-There are numerous types of videos that can enhance your business – you could consider how-to videos, animated explainer videos, demonstrations or customer testimonials.
+Videos are a popular visual marketing format on the web today.
+There are numerous types of videos used in visual marketing including: how-to videos, animated explainer videos, demonstrations or customer testimonials.